 I am FIRMLY convinced that we are overthinking soft pretzels.
-And bread, in general.
-I think people are so easily intimidated by yeast, when really all you need is a bit of precision and patience to get the most amazing, affordable and delicious carbs on the planet.
-Case in point: these soft pretzels.
-A mini version of the shopping mall favorite that will have your house smelling like Auntie Anne’s, but in a veganizable, whole-foods-focused way!
+I think people are so easily intimidated by yeast.
+All you need is a bit of precision and patience to get the most amazing, affordable and delicious at-home soft pretzels on the planet.
+This is a mini version of the shopping mall favorite that will have your house smelling like Auntie Anne’s, but in a veganizable, whole-foods-focused way!

-Now let’s start first with the yeast.
-We are using active dry yeast in this recipe, which is the most commonly found yeast in grocery stores in the US.
-I’m not sure if this is the case in other countries, but it’s usually active dry yeast or instant yeast that line our stock shelves!
-This recipe is scaled to use about 2 & 1/4 tsp, or one packet of active dry yeast.
+Let’s start with the yeast.
+This recipe uses active dry yeast, which is the most commonly found yeast in grocery stores in the U.S. I’m not sure if this is the case in other countries, but it’s usually active dry yeast or instant yeast that line our stock shelves!
+This recipe is scaled to use about 2 and 1/4 tsp, or one packet of active dry yeast.

 But I know a lot of times yeast sits around in our cupboards, so the best way to test your yeast is in this pre-mix, where you take 2 tbsp of your flour mixture, add it to the warm water and then add the yeast.
-After 5 minutes you’ll see noticeable foam, which I’ve showed in the pictures here.
+After five minutes you’ll see noticeable foam, which I’ve shown in the pictures above.

-Next up is the mixing in of the butter (or vegan butter!) which you can do with your hands.
-Crumbling this in is necessary to get that richness you taste in pretzel dough, similar to a brioche or any other enriched dough.
-The butter can start in chunks, but you’ll need to work in with your fingers until no piece is bigger than the size of a lentil.
+Next up is the mixing in of the cold butter (or vegan butter!) which you can do with your hands.
+Crumbling this it is necessary to get that richness you taste in pretzel dough, similar to a brioche or any other enriched dough.
+The butter can start in chunks, but you’ll need to work with your fingers until no piece of butter is bigger than the size of a lentil.

 After the dough has risen for an hour and doubled in size, it’s time to do the cutting and shaping.
-I use a bench scraper to cut, since I’ve found it’s the easiest tool to keep a straight line.
+I use a bench scraper to cut.
+I’ve found it’s the easiest tool to keep a straight line.

 Cut into 12 strips in a way that the strips are the shorter version, not longer.